 Shopping: the one-checkout rule and the pin badge game

-- Monster Ball pin badges (¥1,200): random pins of all original 151 Pokémon, limit 10 per person, buy 10 and get a Premier Ball.
-Here’s the magic: staff carry pouches of pins and will trade with you, in-game style — and wagon corkboards display pins other guests have traded in.
+The shop itself needs the app reservation (see above).
+If you miss it: many hats and headbands are also sold at town wagons, the exclusive paper gift bags are wagon-only anyway, and park-exclusive sweets are also sold at Yomiuriland's shop outside.
+Monster Ball pin badges (about ¥1,200, visitor-reported — the official site publishes no merch prices): random pins of all original 151 Pokémon; reports say limit 10 per person, with a Premier Ball for buying 10.
+The magic: staff carry pouches of pins and will trade with you, in-game style, and wagon corkboards display pins other guests traded in.
 One visitor pulled Mew from 20 balls.
-Queues hit an hour by afternoon; buy in the morning.
+Queues hit an hour by afternoon — buy in the morning.
+Name keyholders (about ¥1,800, wagon-only): engraved Pikachu or Eevee tags, up to 8 characters — order early, collect in the evening.

 Want to see the actual shelves?
 This walkthrough films the entire Daisuki Shop lineup — and this pin-badge unboxing shows exactly how the Monster Ball gacha works (spoiler: they pull Mew on the last one):